 The main research topic in our group Self-Organization of Multicellular Systems is the biophysics of cells and tissues (nomen est omen), but we have wider research interests in mathematical biology and soft matter physics.

 Our main research focus is the mechanics of cells and tissues.
 In particular, we want to understand how the mechanical behaviour of tissues emerges from the mechanics at the cell scale, and how robust development is compatible with mechanical constraints and biological variability.
-We therefore derive novel continuum theories for biological tissues and apply them to experimental data of the rich mechanical behavior of tissues during development.
+We therefore derive novel continuum theories for biological tissues and apply them to experimental data of the rich mechanical behaviour of tissues during development.
 Although our research is theoretical, we work in close collaboration with experimental groups at the MPI-CBG and beyond.

 Deformations of cell sheets during morphogenesis are driven by developmental processes such as cell division and cell shape changes.
 In morphoelastic shell theories of development, these processes appear as variations of the intrinsic geometry of a thin elastic shell.
 However, morphogenesis often involves large bending deformations that are outside the formal range of validity of these shell theories.
 By asymptotic expansion of three-dimensional incompressible morphoelasticity in the limit of a thin shell, we have derived a shell theory for large intrinsic bending deformations and emphasize the resulting geometric material anisotropy and the elastic role of cell constriction.
 Taking the invagination of the green alga Volvox as a model developmental event, we have shown how results for this theory differ from those for a classical shell theory that is not formally valid for these large bending deformations and reveal how these geometric effects stabilize invagination.
 [Text and figure from Haas & Goldstein, Phys.
 Rev. E 103, 022411 (2021).]